 3. Coral Beach (Tung Wan Tsai Beach)

-The Cheung Chau Family Walking path will lead you uphill towards the other side of the island.
-It is quite a bit of a hike but the next destination, Coral Beach, is quite impressive.
+The Cheung Chau Family Walking path will lead you uphill toward the other side of the island.
+It is quite a bit of a hike, but the next destination, Coral Beach, is quite impressive.

 When you follow the trail, turn left when you see a sign pointing to Coral Beach.
-At the top of the stairs, follow the path until you see two paths merging into one.
+Follow the path at the top of the stairs until you see two paths merging into one.
 Keep walking straight.
-When you see a large rock on the left, turn right and walk down the flight of stairs.
+When you see a large rock on the left, turn right and walk down the stairs.

 Keep walking down the flight of stairs.
 Along the way, you’ll see many rocks on the side of the mountain and then a panoramic view of Coral Beach from above.

 I went on a weekday, and there was only one other person at Coral Beach.
-The beach is quite small but relatively clean.
-It is a good spot to take a dip in the turquoise blue water and a short break before moving onto the next spot.
+It is a good spot to take a dip in the turquoise blue water and a short break before moving on to the next spot.